NUWCDIVNPT/stig-manager/docs/_build/html/_sources/features/index.rst.txt

   * Automatically create a collection of Assets from your existing .ckl files.
   * Review all your assets at once with the Collection Review workspace.
   * Provide a workspace for viewing manual and automated STIG evaluations together.
-  * Enforce a workflow for your Collection.
+  * Enforce a Review Requirements for your Collection.
   * Reports for Findings.
   * Status reports, showing STIG Evaluation completeness
   * Generate POAM from your findings.